Skip to Main Content

 Undergraduate Minor Degree Programs

-In addition to our BA and BSW programs, the Department offers minors in Sociology, Anthropology, Social Welfare, Child Welfare and Urban and Metropolitan Studies.
+In addition to our BA and BSW programs, the Department offers minors in Sociology, Anthropology, Social Welfare, and Child Welfare.
 All of the Department's minors are 15 credit hours (some have additional prerequisite requirements).

 Sociology: The Sociology Minor facilitates a basic understanding of the field through a required course in sociological theory and a choice of four additional upper-level electives.